MarvsaiDev/privateGPTService/README.md

 Will run with normal langchain but will not support all the features or accuracy.

 It runs as a service with drag and drop Retrival Augmented Generation.
+** To run
+copy dotEnvExample to .env
+edit the file and replace with your choice of models.